 A simple but effective trick for nervous models is to give them something to hold in their hands.
 A stress ball, a watch, a piece of jewelry or a picture can give them a natural movement and distract them from the camera.
 It can also be a good conversation starter if you ask them to tell about their relationship to the object.

-Tip 14: Take a time out
+Tip 14: Take a Time Out

-Take 2 or 5 minutes to yourself, during which you evaluate briefly how the session is going.
+Takes 2 or 5 minutes to yourself, during which you evaluate briefly how the session is going.
 Go through your notes and cheat sheet.
 It's a misconception that a photographer has to be “on” all the time.
 A few minutes of reflection can do wonders for the rest of the session.

 Tip 15: Evaluation and reflection